You might see the Activation wizard appear unexpectedly, and Office fails to activate over the Internet with the following error message:

-If you're not able to get a refund from the original seller and you want to buy Office, select Buy Office below to compare prices and buy Office from the Microsoft Store.
-Or, select Try for free to start a free trial of Microsoft 365.
+If you're not able to get a refund from the original seller and you want to buy Office, click the button below to compare prices and buy Office from the Microsoft Store or to start a free trial of Microsoft 365.

 Buying a product key?